-Permanent Tooth Replacement
+Permanent Tooth Replacement You Can Trust

-Many who have suffered tooth loss know that missing teeth can make eating and speaking more challenging, but did you know that when a tooth root is lost the jaw bone no longer receives nutrients?
-As a result, it eventually loses density and its shape, leading to a sunken look.
-While traditional dentures and bridges allow you to eat and smile again, they do not address the roots.
-Only dental implants can replace the entire missing tooth structure.
-At Salmon Brook Dental, we’re happy to offer this comprehensive option, so schedule your consultation to get started with dental implants in Granby, CT!
+Many who have suffered tooth loss know that missing teeth can make eating and speaking more challenging.
+But did you know that when a tooth root is lost, the jawbone no longer receives nutrients?
+As a result, it eventually loses density and its shape, leading to a sunken facial appearance that can make you look much older than you really are.
+While traditional dentures and bridges allow you to eat and smile again, they do not address this problem that lies beneath the surface.
+Only dental implants can recreate the entire missing tooth structure and deliver replacement teeth that look and feel natural.

-- More Than 30 Years of Experience
+- Skilled Dentists with 30+ Years of Experience

 Benefits of Dental Implants